-System users are expected to observe the following when using the District's Technology Resources (e.g., e-mail, online communication applications, blogs, wikis, etc.):
+System users are expected to observe the following when using the District's Technology Resources (e-mail, online communication applications, blogs, wikis, etc.):

 - The individual in whose name a system account is issued will be responsible at all times for its proper use.
 Passwords and other information related to system and network access are restricted to that individual and must never be shared with anyone else. - System users may not use another person's system account.
 If access to content is needed, the supervising administrator needs written approval from the Director of Infrastructure Services, or designee.
-Technology Services will be the ones to provide access to content. - 3.
-The system may not be used for illegal purposes, in support of illegal activities, or for any other activity prohibited by District policy or guidelines. - System users may not disable, bypass, or attempt to disable or bypass a filtering device on the District's Technology Resources. - Communications may not be encrypted so as to avoid security review or monitoring by system administrators. - 6.
-System users may not gain unauthorized access to resources or information. - System users may not purposefully access materials that are abusive, obscene, vulgar, pornographic, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal. - Students may not distribute personal information about themselves or others by means of the District's Technology Resources; this includes, but is not limited to, personal addresses, telephone numbers, or unauthorized pictures. - Students should never make appointments to meet people whom they meet on-line and if they receive such requests, students must immediately report it to a teacher or an administrator. - 10.
+Technology Services will provide access to content. - 3.
+Communications may not be encrypted so as to avoid security review or monitoring by system administrators. - 4.
 System users may not redistribute copyrighted programs or data except with the written permission of the copyright holder or designee.
-Such permission must be specified in the document or must be obtained directly from the copyright holder or designee in accordance with applicable copyright laws, District policy, and administrative regulations. - 11.
-System users should avoid actions that are likely to increase the risk of introducing viruses to the system such as opening e-mail messages from unknown senders, transferring data from personal devices, submitting username and passwords via links sent in email, etc. - System users may not send, forward, or post messages that are abusive, obscene, vulgar, pornographic, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal. - System users may not send, forward, or post chain e-mail.
-Users may not send, forward, or post any messages that are for personal profit use. - 14.
-System users may not auto-forward District-related e-mail to his or her personal non-District e-mail account.
-Likewise, non-District related e-mail may not be auto-forwarded to the District e-mail system.
-When outside of the District, users may access their District-related e-mail through the District provided webmail system. - 15.
-System users may not waste the District's Electronic Communication System resources (e.g. e-mail spamming, distribution of videos or photos, listening to web radio, etc.). - System users may not make non-District long-distance phone calls without the approval of their supervisor. - System users may not send text messages from a District-provided cell phone for non-District purposes. - System users must manage electronic mail in accordance with e-mail regulations and established retention guidelines. - 19.
-System users should be mindful that use of school-related electronic mail addresses and fax transmissions might cause some recipients or other readers of that communication to assume they represent the District or school, whether or not that was the user's intention.
+Such permission must be specified in the document or must be obtained directly from the copyright holder or designee in accordance with applicable copyright laws, District policy, and administrative regulations. - System users may not send, forward, or post messages that are abusive, obscene, vulgar, pornographic, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal. - System users may not waste the District's Technology Resources (e.g., e-mail spamming, distribution of videos or photos, listening to Internet radio, online-gaming, etc.). - 7.
+System users may not make non-District long-distance phone calls without the approval of their supervisor. - 8.
+System users may not send text messages from a District-provided cell phone for non-District purposes. - 9.
+System users must manage electronic mail in accordance with e-mail regulations and established retention guidelines. - 10.
+System users should be mindful that use of school-related

-- E-mails containing any discussion or exchange of information about a student's or employee's performance or behavior should not be forwarded to anyone (e.g., parents, other district staff, non-district staff) without the permission of the originator. - 21.
+- electronic mail addresses might cause some recipients or other readers of that communication to assume they represent the District or school, whether or not that was the user's intention. - 11.
+E-mails containing any discussion or exchange of information about a student's or employee's performance or behavior should not be forwarded to anyone (e.g., parents, other district staff, and non-district staff) without the permission of the originator. - 12.
 Avoid sending e-mail to colleagues or parents that contain personally identifiable information about students or colleagues.
-An employee shall not reveal confidential information concerning students or colleagues unless disclosure serves lawful professional purposes or is required by law. - District-wide e-mail broadcasts must be approved by the Executive Director of Communications. - Campus/Department-wide e-mail broadcasts must be approved by the campus Principal/ Department Administrator. - 24.
+An employee shall not reveal confidential information concerning students or colleagues unless disclosure serves lawful professional purposes or is required by law. - 13.
+District-wide e-mail broadcasts must be approved by the Executive Director of Communications. - 14.
+Campus/Department-wide e-mail broadcasts must be approved by the campus Principal/Department Administrator. - 15.
 System users may not disconnect or move District computer workstation(s) without first obtaining approval from their campus administrator/department chair/Director.
 If the District computer workstation(s) require a reconnect to the network and/or configuring, then Technology Services must be contacted.
 At no time shall users reconfigure District equipment.
-Refer to TEC-04 for more information on procedures and cost. - Personal laptops and mobile devices are permitted for use by all staff and students, however, they are never to be plugged into the wired network (i.e., computers, wall jacks, other District equipment, etc.) - 26.
-All users with District or personal mobile devices being used for instruction or other District business must use the District provided wireless network which is filtered according to the Children's Internet Protection Act (CIPA) requirements. - Only District evaluated and approved technology may be purchased using District funds.
-Refer to Administrative Regulation TEC-04 for additional requirements. - 28.
-In order to maintain confidentiality of data when using District online applications, users must logout of the application and close the Internet browser of the computer they are using when done. - 29.
-In order to maintain confidentiality of data when using any District applications, in or out of the District, users must take extra precautions to restrict disclosure, access, or viewing of data from people who do not have a need to know (e.g. employees, family, friends).
+Refer to TEC-04 for more information on procedures and cost.